WBXH-CD: History

-Programming

-Syndicated programming

-Syndicated programming on WBXH includes Right This Minute, TMZ on TV, and Friends.

 Newscasts

 On January 8, 2007, WAFB began producing a half-hour weeknight 9 p.m. newscast on WBXH under the title My 9 News at 9.
 WAFB's weekday morning newscast is also rebroadcast on this station.
 The station also airs a live Saturday morning newscast, which is currently the only WAFB-produced newscast airing on WBXH-CA on weekends.
 On March 3, 2008, WAFB became the first in Baton Rouge and the third in Louisiana to broadcast their local news in high definition; the newscasts on WBXH were included in the upgrade.
 The 9 p.m. newscast was later renamed 9 News X-Tra after WBXH de-emphasized its MyNetworkTV affiliation in 2012.

-In November 2013, WBXH canceled its 9:00 p.m. newscast, replacing it with reruns of WAFB's popular program, Sportsline.
+In November 2013, WBXH canceled its 9 p.m. newscast, replacing it with reruns of WAFB's popular program, Sportsline.
 The station continued airing a unique newscast called The Six30, which aired at 6:30 p.m. on weeknights.
 The newscast was hosted by Steve Caparotta and Greg Meriwether and was geared toward the young adult audience.
 In August 2014, The Six30 was canceled.
 On September 8, 2014, WBXH premiered a new news program: 9 News This Morning — The Big Xtra Hour, which is a continuation of WAFB's 9 News This Morning.
-The program airs from 7:00 to 8:00 a.m. while WAFB airs CBS Mornings, and it features Graham Ulkins, Johnny Ahysen and Diane Deaton with more emphasis on covering weather and traffic around the Greater Baton Rouge area.
+The program airs from 7 to 8 a.m. while WAFB airs CBS Mornings, and it features Graham Ulkins, Johnny Ahysen and Diane Deaton with more emphasis on covering weather and traffic around the Greater Baton Rouge area.
 WBXH does not air a prime time newscast.
-It also simulcasts the 6:00 a.m. hour of WAFB's 9 News This Morning from its main channel.
+It also simulcasts the 6 a.m. hour of WAFB's 9 News This Morning from its main channel.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: